Protein:

 Blend the chiles and liquids until smooth and uniform.
 You want the chiles chopped as finely as possible.

-Pass the mixture through a coarse strainer to remove any remaining seeds and larger pieces of pepper skin.
-Next, stir in the pepper, salt, cumin, garlic, oregano, and cinnamon.
+Next, pass the mixture through a coarse strainer to remove any remaining seeds and larger pieces of pepper skin.
+Stir in the pepper, salt, cumin, garlic, oregano, and cinnamon.

-Pour the marinade into the bowl with the pork and mix thoroughly to coat all of the pork.
+Pour the marinade into the bowl with the pork slices and mix thoroughly to coat all of the pork.
 Cover and refrigerate overnight.
+8-12 hours in the marinade tends to be the sweet spot for maximum flavor.
+If the pork is left in the marinade for too long the pineapple juice can over tenderize the meat and cause it to become mushy.

 Prepare Your Trompo

 Now it is finally time to place your meat on your trompo and get cooking.
-A trompo is really the route you want to go with making al pastor.
-Not only is it more authentic but it cooks easier as well.
+A trompo is really the route you want to go with making real deal al pastor.
+Not only is it a more traditional way of making the shepherd-style tacos, but it cooks easier as well.
 We have tried al pastor using our rotisserie, but more often than not it has resulted in meat falling off the rotisserie as it cooks.
 A trompo is inexpensive and just makes life so much easier (and tastier).
-In addition to this spit roasted al pastor, it is also one of our favorite ways to make Smoked Lebanese Chicken Shawarma on our grill.
+In addition to this spit roasted al pastor, it is also be used to make dishes like our Smoked Lebanese Chicken Shawarma, smoked gyros, or Canadian donair.

 Cooking Your Trompo Al Pastor Tacos On Your Grill